-One of the interesting stats called Read Ratio gives you the average number of articles that visitors read before they leave your page.
-A higher read ration indicates better engagement of your content.
+One of the interesting stats is called the Read Ratio.
+It gives you the average number of articles that visitors read before they leave your page.
+A higher read ratio indicates better engagement of your content.

 There are other additional insights on the stats page.
-You can access the stats page by clicking on the profile photo and then select Stats from the drop-down menu.
+You can access the stats page by clicking on the profile photo and then selecting Stats from the drop-down menu.

 Get Paid For Writing.